Pac (wrestler): European competition (2004–2012)

 In late April, Pac represented International Pro Wrestling: United Kingdom in the prestigious King of Europe Cup.
 He defeated Trent Acid in the first round before falling to Nigel McGuinness in the quarter finals.

+On 29 September 2006, Pac teamed with Sheamus O'Shaunessy to defeat Micky L and Tony Spitfire for British Championship Wrestling's Retribution event.
+He returned for BCW No Blood, No Sympathy VI in 2008 to score a singles victory over CJ Hunter.
+Pac made his as yet final appearance for BCW at BCW Pac Is Back on 12 April 2019 where he unsuccessfully challenged BT Gunn for the BCW Heavyweight Championship in a triple threat with Jody Fleisch.

 In 2007, Satterley began wrestling in the Italy-based Nu-Wrestling Evolution under the ring name Jungle Pac.
-As Jungle Pac, Satterley's character was that of a jungle native, which is emphasised by his attire consisting of a loincloth or a lava-lava over his trunks as well as being billed from "The Jungle".
+As Jungle Pac, Satterley's character was that of a jungle native, emphasised by his attire consisting of a loincloth or a lava-lava over his trunks, as well as being billed from "The Jungle".
 On 19 April 2008, Jungle Pac competed in a four-way ladder match for the vacant Cruiserweight Championship against Juventud Guerrera, Matt Cross and Super Nova, which was won by Guerrera.
 On 26 October, Jungle Pac wrestled against Guerrera and Super Nova in a three-way match for the Cruiserweight Title, but was unable to win the title.
 He wrestled against Guerrera and Nova in two more three-way matches for the title on 1 and 2 November, but was again unable to win the title.
-PAC wrestled in Premier British Wrestling (PBW) on two occasions before signing with WWE.
+Pac wrestled in Premier British Wrestling (PBW) on two occasions before signing with WWE.

 On 17 November 2009, Pac debuted in American Wrestling Rampage during its European Invasion tour, and lost to Dunkan Disorderly in a three-way match also involving Shawn Maxer for the promotion's No Limits Championship.
 Two days later, he wrestled against Disorderly in a singles match for the title, but was defeated.
 After defeating Disorderly in tag-team matches over the next two days, Pac and Maxer wrestled against Disorderly for the No Limits Title in another three-way match on 22 November, but were again defeated.
 After trading wins with El Generico over the next few days, Pac finally won the title after defeating Generico and new champion Michael Knight on 29 November.
 After successfully retaining the title against Generico on 4 and 6 December, Pac lost the title to Dunkan Disorderly on 8 December.
 The next day, Pac and Generico defeated Disorderly and Shawn Maxer in a tag-team match.